 This project, as with most Taboola projects, started as a proof of concept from the R&D department.
 I had to take inventory of the current state of HUD and weigh it against what our publishers needed from this tool.

-From the user interface perspective, I knew there would be design limitations since HUD would be overlaying a website that could be designed and structured in an infinite amount of ways.
-The design of the user interface elements needed to be flexible and not break or severely obscure the publisher's website.
-Some obstructions are tolerated considering the duality of usage as a regular website and as a reference point for HUD to overlay and reveal data.
+HUD was my first experience designing a Chrome extension.
+I started with background technical research to determine what was possible and the limitations of a Chrome extension.
+From the user interface perspective, I knew there would be design limitations since HUD would be overlaying a website that could be designed and structured in an infinite combination of ways.
+The design of the HUD user interface needed to be flexible and not break or severely obscure the publisher's website.
+Some obstructions would be tolerated considering the duality of usage as a regular website and as a reference point for HUD to overlay and expose the data.

 Some aspects of the user interface were already had a working design considering that we were pulling in user interface elements and data visualizations from Taboola Newsroom dashboards in the web application.
 Some elements required a simpler design for less screen space, a similar problem as designing for a responsive layout.

 The publisher stat widget placement to the bottom right of the viewport is positioned here for the least amount of obstruction since website layouts are generally centered or aligned left.
 The right side of a webpage also typically contains the less critical user interface elements in Latin-based languages since people of these languages read left-to-right.
 The placement at the bottom is less likely to obscure a website element of importance.

 When HUD went into beta release, we gave access to a very active publisher on our platform for feedback.
 After prioritizing some of their requests, we released it to two more publishers for more feedback.
 We released it privately in the Chrome Store.